Next Home

 Artist at Thr Runcible Spoon (1)

 Origins: Prior to starting Blender Kitty, I generated many pages of comics between 1988 and 1999.
 Works presented in these pages are personal favorites.
-I do not dwell extensively (and hardly at all) on my earliest development, but I include a few examples on the last page.
+I do not dwell extensively (and hardly at all) on my earliest development, but a few examples are presented on the last page.
 The page before this summarizes efforts preceding Epic Dermis.

 This photograph of me was taken of at The Runcible Spoon Cafe.
 I am seen with my usual beverage at my usual table.
 Given the daylight outside, this is likely a weekend day.
 Otherwise I would be drawing at night.
 Going by the shoes, this must be around 1992 or earlier.
-I kept this routine at this establishment from 1988 until the early mid-90s.
+This routine was kept at this establishment from 1988 until the early mid-90s.

 Epic Dermis n1: Thanks to the Xeric Foundation, I was awarded a grant in 1999 that enabled me to self-publish my first collection of Epic Dermis pieces.
 The remainder of this page exhibits selections from that work.